MCamp859/hello-world/mawp5g-README.md

     ./edgesoftware uninstall -a
     ```

-3. Run the command below to uninstall the Multi Access with Private 5G reference
+3. Run the command below to uninstall the Multi-Access with Private 5G reference
    implementation:

     ```bash